KSD 2026

 Pre-Professional Summer Intensive

-A highlight of summer for KSD student and beyond, is our pre-professional summer dance intensive.
+A highlight of summer for KSD students and beyond, is our pre-professional summer dance intensive.
 Each year the school welcomes new artists and teachers of different disciplines to give the dance youth of Kingston a taste of professional development beyond YGK.

 KSD Summer Intensive 2026